-"The good news is that we don't yet have a quantum computer that threatens the public key algorithms that protect our data; the bad news is that we can not afford to wait for the day when quantum computers are an immediate threat."
+"The good news is that we don't yet have a quantum computer that threatens the public key algorithms that protect our data.
+The bad news is that industry is moving rapidly towards their goal of creating 'cryptographically relevant' quantum computers and we cannot afford to wait for the day when quantum computers are an immediate threat."

 Current Targeted Programs